Views 837

 Remember, practice makes perfect.
 The more you thread your machine, the more intuitive it will become.
 Enjoy your sewing projects!

-How to thread Singer Heavy Duty 6800C
+How to thread the Singer Heavy Duty 6800C

 Threading a Singer Heavy Duty 6800C sewing machine may seem hard at first.
-But, once you get the hang of it, it becomes second nature.
+But once you get the hang of it, it becomes second nature.
 Let me walk you through the process, step by step.

 Preparing the Machine